-We're often asked the question, "What's the right way to pitch an investor?
+We're often asked, "What's the right way to go about pitching to an investor?
 What do they want to see?"
 In this article, we'll offer some suggestions based on the experience of our founder Tim Berry, who is an angel investor himself, and some of our favorite experts on the subject.
-And we'll offer some helpful links for further research from our website, Bplans.com.
+And we'll offer some helpful links for further research from our websites.

 Note: You might also like these articles:

 - How to Pitch to Investors in 10 Minutes and Get Funded